attilaboth/Java-Best-Practices-outline-/README.md

   Avoid strings where other types are more appropriate

-# Some good examples for exceptional cases
+# Some other topics
+  SonarCube - Quality Gates
+  Lazy init
+  Reflection
+  Spagetti code
+  Types of testing

+# How not to do
+  examples of a production system Java code